-- ERROR MESSAGES: Unique sequence numbers will be added to identify schedule and line if rejected on e-file.
+- ERROR MESSAGES: Unique sequence numbers were added to identify Schedule and line if rejected on e-file.

 - The 52-53 reporting method will be functional for all 52-53 week years – e.g., Taxpayers with a 52-53 week year that begins in late December will not be forced to enter January 1 as the period start date.

-There will be some enhancements to the instructions on forms for greater clarity.
+There were some enhancements to the instructions on forms for greater clarity.